RaghuRamSatt/Soundit/README.md

 I thank my two teammates (Nicholas Patel and Jinpeng Chen) for their help in this project.

+## Data Usage and Spotify API

+This project uses data obtained from the Spotify API for educational and demonstration purposes only.
+Please note the following important points:

+1. **Data Source**: The music data used in this application is sourced from the Spotify API.
+We do not claim ownership of this data.

+2. **Usage Restrictions**: The data obtained from Spotify should not be used for any commercial purposes.
+It is strictly for educational use within the context of this project.

+3. **Spotify Developer Terms**: If you plan to run this application or use the data import scripts, you must comply with Spotify's Developer Terms of Service.
+Please review these terms at [Spotify Developer Terms](https://developer.spotify.com/terms).

+4. **API Credentials**: To use the data import functionality, you will need to obtain your own Spotify API credentials.
+Do not share these credentials publicly.

+5. **Data Limitations**: The data provided by this application may not be up-to-date or complete.
+For the most current and accurate information, please refer to the official Spotify platform.

+6. **No Affiliation**: This project is not affiliated with, endorsed by, or sponsored by Spotify.
+It is an independent educational project.

+7. **Respect Copyright**: Ensure that your use of this application and its data respects all applicable copyright laws and Spotify's intellectual property rights.

+By using this application or its code, you agree to abide by these terms and any applicable laws and regulations regarding the use of third-party data and APIs.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.